FelixYuHengYang/CEE4530/Lab 3 - ANC/labfire_Lab3_Report.md

 Lab Fire Group 5

-Felix Yang: 5 hours
+Felix Yang: 12 hours

-Eirini Sarri: 7 hours
+Eirini Sarri: 12 hours
 # Introduction and Objectives
 In the past, some regions of the United States had serious air and water quality issues, especially with acid rain caused by the combustion of fossil fuels that produce sulfuric and nitric acid in the atmosphere.
-The biggest consequence of acid rain on water quality is the acidification of lakes that do not have enough acid neutralizing capacity (ANC) in their soils to mitigate sudden additions of acidic solutions.
+The biggest consequence of acid rain on water quality is the acidification of lakes that do not have enough acid neutralizing capacity (ANC) to mitigate sudden additions of acidic solutions.
 Today, the problem with acid rain is concentrated in Asian cities such as Beijing and New Delhi due to their rapid industrial growth.
 The team decided to do this experiment with the goal of learning a practical method of remediating the effects of acid rain on lakes by adding substances in the water which increase the levels of ANC.
 The acid rain lab provides the first opportunity to code pH, ANC equations, and reactor equations (CMFR) as shown below.
 In the next lab (ANC lab), titration techniques and Gran plot analysis were used to back calculate the ANC levels of the lake at different time points, which were used to compare to measured and predicted ANC values found in the previous lab.

 Acidity is principally measured using pH which measures the negative log of concentration of hydrogen ions as described in Equation 1.
 Healthy lakes are typically in the pH range of 6.5 to 8.5, controlling the pH via the carbonate system.
 This system has the following components: dissolved carbon dioxide, carbonic acid, bicarbonate, and carbonate.
 Equation 2 describes the molar concentration of the carbonate system but omits dissolved carbon dioxide because it exists at very low levels in aqueous systems.